oyindonesia/oybayar-docs/source/includes/_accepting-payments.md

 Once you successfully create an OY! account, you can immediately simulate VA payments via API.
 Follow the below steps to test the Payment Routing flow:

-1. Create an account
+1. Create an account.
-1. Send a request to activate API Payment Routing product and obtain staging API Key to your business representative
+1. Send a request to activate API Payment Routing product and obtain your staging API Key in OY!
+Dashboard.
 1. Send a ‘POST’ request _https://partner.oyindonesia.com/api/payment-routing/create-transaction_ (https://partner.oyindonesia.com/api/payment-routing/create-transaction) using your staging API key.
 Enter the required and optional fields, as referenced in the API reference docs (https://api-docs.oyindonesia.com/#create-payment-routing).
 1. If you use VA as the payment method, after VA number is generated, you can simulate the payment through your dashboard (in Staging environment) by going to Settings, and choose "VA Callback".
 1. If you use Payment Checkout as the payment method, you can open the link and simulate payment from there.